 At each Yoga Six studio location, we offer two heated yoga classes in our schedules—Hot Yoga and Power Yoga.
 Some Hot Yoga classes, like those at Yoga Six, are highly structured with a consistent pose sequence, while others can vary.
 Many Hot Yoga classes are taught in a flow style, with linked poses that flow with the breath.
 At Yoga Six, this is how our Power Yoga class works, with creatively sequenced poses to keep you moving and sweating — the sequence will vary from class to class.

 Taking a yoga class in a heated room can be an adjustment at first since you’ll find yourself sweating a lot more than in a non-heated class.
 As such, make sure you’re prepared for class with plenty of water, close fitting clothing that wicks your sweat, a towel for your mat and one for wiping your sweat.
 Hydrate well before your first class and don’t eat in the two hours before class begins.
 Once students have adjusted to the heat, however, many find that they enjoy the detoxifying feeling of sweating it all out.
 Students who feel particularly stiff may also find they enjoy the heat.

 Why not give it a try?
-Whether you live in San Diego, Chicago, St. Louis, Columbus, Milwaukee or Leawood, you’ll be able to try a heated yoga class at any of our Yoga Six studios and discover which version of Hot Yoga is right for you.
+Whether you live in San Diego, Chicago, St. Louis, Columbus, or Milwaukee, you’ll be able to try a heated yoga class at any of our Yoga Six studios and discover which version of Hot Yoga is right for you.
 Our certified instructors are here to help you discover your ideal yoga class for a mind and body that is stronger, braver and calmer.